drdangr/webtoon/README.md

 - **Context-aware Positioning**: New nodes appear near selected context
 - **Auto-save**: Automatic project saving with debounced queue (~1.5s)
 - **Undo / Redo**: Up to 30 steps (Ctrl+Z / Ctrl+Shift+Z; works with any keyboard layout)
+- **Fit/Reset View (Desktop & Mobile)**: One-tap toggle to fit the entire graph into view; second tap resets to 100% zoom and centers on the selected node (or START)
+- **Desktop Image Gallery Modal**: Quick image picker with large grid and upload button

 ### 📱 Mobile-Optimized Design
 - **Vertical Layout**: Optimized for mobile webtoon consumption